AlexScriptX/Freecam-Rotation-and-Cinematic-Script/README.md

-# 🎥 Freecam Cinematic/Rotation – Cámara Libre para Roblox
+# 🎥 Freecam Cinematic/Rotation – Free Camera for Roblox

-Este script activa un modo **Freecam Cinemático** en Roblox, permitiéndote explorar libremente el entorno con una cámara completamente controlable, sin mover al personaje del juego.
-Perfecto para crear cinemáticas, screenshots o simplemente disfrutar de una vista diferente del mundo del juego.
+This script enables a **Cinematic Freecam** mode in Roblox, allowing you to explore the environment freely with a fully controllable camera, without moving the in-game character.
+Perfect for creating cinematics, screenshots, or simply enjoying a different view of the game world.

 ## Freecam Cinematic